scottvr/BACON/BACON_Project_Spec.md

 ### Phase 1: Core Loop and Skeleton
 - [x] Build Executive ⇄ Worker interaction pattern (ReAct + LangGraph)
 - [x] Integrate tool-use via LangChain or custom function router
+- [ ] Approval mechanism for tool execution (e.g., "Do you want to run this code?")
+In a tool's definition (tools.yaml), add a flag like requires_approval: true..
+When the agent wants to use such a tool (e.g., execute_code, spend_money), it pauses and waits for user confirmation via the CLI.
+- [ ] Code Executor sandboxing (Docker container for code_executor.py)
 - [ ] Implement code synthesis with subprocess feedback
 - [ ] Add working memory (in-memory context history)